-With the launch of the Galaxy S23 series just around the corner, one question may have found its way to your mind if you are planning to get a new flagship phone soon: is it wise to wait for the launch or buy one of the Galaxy S22 series phones?
+With the launch of the Galaxy S23 series just around the corner, one question may have come to your mind if you plan to get a new flagship phone soon: is it wise to wait for the launch or buy one of the Galaxy S22 series phones?
 You do not have to worry, though, because, in this post, we will answer just that.

 However, if you can hold your purchase for a few months, we suggest waiting for the Galaxy S23 series.
 Why exactly?
 Read further to know.